Noise Levels in Dayton-Campbell Historic District, Hamilton, OH | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Dayton-Campbell Historic District sounds about 36% louder than Eastern Dayton-Campbell Historic District to the human ear, a 4.4 dBA gap.
+To the human ear, noise in northwestern Dayton-Campbell Historic District sounds about 52% louder than in northern Dayton-Campbell Historic District, a 6.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from High St do you need to be?